1. Why use this guide?

 3. Understanding codes in the indexes

 Each entry in the card index has a country code and a paper number.
 The card index from 1910-1919 also contains a file number.
 The codes have to be translated into The National Archives' modern document referencesA unique set of letters and numbers identifying a document in The National Archives..
+Please note these documents have not been digitised and will need to be viewed at The National Archives, Kew.

 Each country had its own code, composed of a unique stem number (see table i below).